krishnads/KCustomAlert/README.md

 # Simple and easy alerts to use instead of default AlertController.

-# Separate Xib is provided to customize as pr your need.
+# Separate Xib is provided to customize as per your need.

+# Integrate Framework file without writing a single line of code.

 # Callbacks are easily handled by using Closures.